 8.x Solution: Key Issue x – Pseudonymization and Anonymization of Privacy Data

+Editor’s note: It is FFS how to move identified information and mechanisms into normative work.
+There are several possibilities.
+For example, results of this work can be used to define privacy handling policy, which complements oneM2M access control policy.

-As pseudonymization and anonymization can reduce risk and assist data processor in fulfilling their dta compliance regulations, both are considered as key techniques to be used in IoT plaforms to be compliant with GDPR.
-Two techniques are different and provide different results after prodessing.
-Therefore, the platform has to use these technicques depend on the degree of risk and how the data will be processed.
-In addition, various algorithms and implementations are also available for each techniques.
+Pseudonymization and anonymization can reduce the risk of data loss and assist a data processor in fulfilling their data compliance regulations.
+Therefore, pseudonymization and anonymization are considered key techniques to be used in IoT platforms to be compliant with GDPR.
+These two techniques are different and provide different results after processing.
+Therefore, the use of these techniques by an IoT platform may depend on the degree of risk and how the data will be processed.
+In addition, various algorithms and implementations are also available for each of the techniques.

-pseudonymisation means the processing of personal data in such a manner that the personal data can no longer be attributed to a specific data subject without the use of additional information, provided that such additional information is kept separately and is subject to technical and organisational measures to ensure that the personal data are not attributed to an identified or identifiable natural person.
+Pseudonymization means the processing of personal data in such a manner that the personal data can no longer be attributed to a specific data subject without the use of additional information, provided that such additional information is kept separately and is subject to technical and organisational measures to ensure that the personal data are not attributed to an identified or identifiable natural person.

-Anonymisation Techniques: the data must be stripped of sufficient elements such that the data subject can no longer be identified.
+Anonymization means the data must be stripped of sufficient elements such that the data subject can no longer be identified.
 More precisely, that data must be processed in such a way that it can no longer be used to identify a natural person by using ‘all the means likely reasonably to be used’ by either the controller or a third party.
 An important factor is that the processing must be irreversible.

 Specifically, the GDPR defines pseudonymization in Article 3, as “the processing of personal data in such a way that the data can no longer be attributed to a specific data subject without the use of additional information.”
 To pseudonymise a data set, the “additional information” must be “kept separately and subject to technical and organisational measures to ensure non-attribution to an identified or identifiable person.”

-In general,